Is Dark Energy Increasing or Decreasing in the Late Universe?: Sensitivity to and

+Fig. \ref{fig:Posterior} shows $w_0w_a$ estimates in the analysis of cosmic chronometer data, revealing significant $\Omega_{m,0}$-correlations in early linearization.

+To illustrate this further, we also study the sensitivity to the BAO constraint (\ref{EQN_anchor}), by varying $c_M$ with $\pm 20\%$ about the Planck value.
+As before, we use the injection value $\Omega_{m,0}=0.265$ of LDL and assume the DESI value $\Omega_{m,0}=0.352$ in the $w_0w_a$ estimation.

 Fig. \ref{fig:6panel} shows the sensitivity to changes in $c_M$ and $\Omega_{m,0}$.
-Noticeably an increase in $c_M$, shifts $w_0$ to lower values in both early (red) and late (green) linearization .
-On the other hand it increases $w_a$ in the green island, while decreases the same in the red island.
-These changes, although in opposite directions, are of the same order of magnitude.
+Notably, increasing $c_M$ shifts $w_0$ to lower values in early (red) and late (green) linearization.
+On the other hand, it increases $w_a$ of the green island, while it decreases the same of the red island.
+These sensitivities, though of opposite sign, are of the same order of magnitude.

-{ A change in $\Omega_{m,0}$ while keeping $c_M$ constant has a different effect.
-As expected from \eqref{EQN_dw}, the green remains unchanged, shown in rows of Fig. \ref{fig:6panel}.
-In contrast, the red has noticeable sensitivity to this change taking the result to higher $w_0$ and lower $w_a$ values. } { Following Fig. \ref{fig:6panel}, this can be summarized {by, respectively}}
+Varying $\Omega_{m,0}$ while keeping $c_M$ constant has a different effect.
+As expected from \eqref{EQN_dw}, the green island remains fixed (rows in Fig. \ref{fig:6panel}) while red noticeably drifts with $w_0$ increasing and $w_a$ decreasing.
+We summarize Fig. \ref{fig:6panel} as follows:

-{{ where the results for green are indeed statistically consistent with zero.} These sensitivities to constraint-satisfying variations in $\Omega_{m,0}$ are revealing: late linearization results remain stable, while early linearization appears dramatically unstable, expressed by }
+where results for green are statistically consistent with zero.
+These results on $\Omega_{m,0}$-correlations are revealing: late linearization results remain stable, while early linearization appears dramatically unstable quantitatively consistent with the correlations (\ref{EQN_M0}-\ref{EQN_SM}) obtained from mock data.
+The distinct behavior of the two methods is expressed by the ratios: